Updated April 2nd, 2026

 An engaged and supportive family unit plays a transformative role in helping teens navigate mental health challenges, fostering resilience and creating a foundation for lasting well-being.
 Family-centered PHP and IOP programs are designed to empower not only the adolescent but also their family, ensuring that the entire support system is equipped to promote healing and growth.
 This collaborative approach yields significant long-term benefits for the teen, including:

-Our Adolescent Partial Hospitalization Program near you (PHP in Chicago) and Intensive Outpatient Program near you (IOP in Chicago) for ages 13-17 are designed to offer teens the structured, evidence-based care they need while actively involving families in the healing process.
+Our structured mental health programs for adolescents ages 13-17 are designed to offer teens the structured, evidence-based care they need while actively involving families in the healing process.

-Whether your teen needs intensive anxiety treatment, depression treatment, or mood disorder treatment, our programs provide a safe, compassionate space for growth and recovery.
+Whether your teen needs more support for anxiety, depression, stress, or other mood disorders, our programs provide a safe, compassionate space for growth.

 Our Services